-The term most frequently used by participants in all communication contexts was ‘addict’.
-When referring to self and when speaking to others who use drugs and with family, just over 70% of the participants reported using ‘addict’.
-Further, more than 80% used ‘addict’ when interacting with counselors, doctors, or in 12-step programs.
-Slang terms, of which ‘junkie’ was the most commonly used, were somewhat more likely to be used when referring to themselves or when speaking to others who use drugs, although these rates were below 15%.
+The most commonly used term across communication contexts was ‘addict’, with around 70% of participants reporting using the term ‘addict’.
+Additionally, around 80% used ‘addict’ when interacting with counselors, doctors, or in 12-step programs.
+Slang terms like ‘junkie’ were somewhat more likely to be used when self-referencing when speaking to others who use drugs, though rates were fairly low (~15%).

 Participants expressed a strong preference for person-first labels.

-For closed format labels, the label with the highest percentage of ‘I would never want to be called this’ was ‘heroin misuser’ (23.7%), followed by ‘heroin-dependent’ (19.1%).
-The preferred label for 55.3% of respondents was ‘person who uses drugs’, which also had the highest mean and median on the seven-point scale.
-The next most preferred term (49.0%) was ‘person with a heroin addiction’.
-While 17.1% of the participants would never want to be called a ‘heroin addict’, 41.6% said this was a preferred label.
+The most undesirable term rated by the prompt, ‘I would never want to be called this’ was ‘heroin misuser’ (23.7%), followed by ‘heroin-dependent’ (19.1%).
+The preferred label was ‘person who uses drugs’ (55.3%).
+The next most preferred term was ‘person with a heroin addiction’ (49.0%).
+Interestingly, while 17.1% of the participants indicated they would never want to be called a ‘heroin addict’, 41.6% said this was a preferred label for them.

 WHAT ARE THE IMPLICATIONS OF THE STUDY FINDINGS?